usman-kakakhel/CS319-2D-DE/README.md

 * An enemy seeker/ heatseeker missile
 * Upon reaching a certain killstreak, the player will be provided a pickup to fire 2x heatseeker missiles for the cost of 1
 * The map will not only show enemies but humans as well
-* There might be an asteroid shower will impale onscreen humans killing them
+* There might be an asteroid shower will impale onscreen humans killing them.